What Is a Shared Inbox? The Complete Guide for Teams in 2026

 Shared inbox best practices

 Having a shared inbox tool is only half the battle.
 How your team uses it determines whether it actually improves your workflow.
-Here are the practices that high-performing teams follow.
+Here are the practices that high-performing teams follow, and our shared inbox management guide goes deeper on running one day to day.

 • Define clear ownership: Every conversation should have one owner.
 Set up rules so that every incoming email is either auto-assigned or flagged for manual triage within minutes